 Every year, over 13 million tonnes of surface active agents (SAs) otherwise known as surfactants and emulsifiers are used in healthcare, agriculture, public health, textiles, food and in environmental pollution control.
-They are indispensible in almost every sector of modern industry as they bind water-soluble and oily substances together.
+They are indispensable in almost every sector of modern industry as they bind water-soluble and oily substances together.

 At present, most of the SAs or surfactants used by industry are synthetically manufactured using petrochemicals, which are non-renewable and also have a potentially toxic effect on humans and the environment.
 However, specific marine micro-organisms can be used as surfactants or SAs but without the negative side effects.

 World-leading researchers at Ulster University are now part of a European wide consortium led by Heriot-Watt University, using a collection of these environmentally friendly marine micro-organisms from seas and oceans around the world, and adapting them for industrial use.